vigna/sux-rs/epserde/README.md

 Writes `rkyv_overhead.pdf` and `.png`.
 Run it as often as you like — it only reads.

-`--help` lists the options: `--width`, `--font-size`, `--color`, `--op`, and `--subject`/`--baseline-arm` to compare a different pair of representations.
+`--help` lists the options: `--width`, `--height`, `--bar-width`, `--font-size`, `--color`, `--op`, and `--subject`/`--baseline-arm` to compare a different pair of representations.

-Drawing needs Linux Libertine, the paper's text face (Fedora:
+Drawing needs Linux Libertine or Libertinus Serif, the paper's text face, either installed (Fedora: `linux-libertine-fonts`, Debian:
-`linux-libertine-fonts`, Debian: `fonts-linuxlibertine`).
+`fonts-linuxlibertine`) or from TeX Live, where the script finds it with `kpsewhich`.
 Only the machine that draws needs it, not the one that measures.
 If it is missing the script says so and names the package rather than silently substituting a face.

 ### Other hardware